DongzeHE/scpca-docs/docs/download_files.md

 ### Merged object metadata

-Every download includes a single `single_cell_metadata.tsv` file containing metadata for all libraries included in the download.
+Similar to downloading the project with individual files for each sample, downloading the project as a merged object includes a single `single_cell_metadata.tsv` file containing metadata for all libraries included in the download.

 If downloading a project containing bulk RNA-seq data, two tab-separated value files, `bulk_quant.tsv` and `bulk_metadata.tsv`, will be included in the project download.
 The `bulk_quant.tsv` file contains a gene by sample matrix (each row a gene, each column a sample) containing raw gene expression counts quantified by Salmon.